kbullaughey/line-world/README.md

 The lua backend listens on port 2601 for the browser, and the browser serves the interactive game on port 2600.
 Then you can go to [localhost:2600](http://localhost:2600/) to play the game.

+# Modeling details

+This RL toy uses Q-learning, and thus the neural net serves as a function approximator to `Q(s,a)` where `s` is the state and `a` is the action.
+In practice, the neural net outputs three values, one for each possible action.
+Thus only one forward pass is needed to compute the `Q` values for the three possible actions.

+The neural net gets only a partial representation of the full state.
+Specifically, it gets a tensor of size (K,L) where K is the number of image frames to present and L is the length of the line world.
+Each row corresponds to a 1D image as described above.
+The first row is the actual image, and the subsequent rows are image differences (i.e., `x[t+t] - x[t]`).

+Importantly, it doesn't know the speed of the boat or anything about what the goal of the game is or anything about rivers, docks, boats, drowning, or the like.

+The neural net is a simple feed-forward network with one hidden layer and Tanh non-linearities.
+It treats the whole image as one long vector and is fully connected.

 # Training a model

 Training with these parameters results in decent play (~95% win rate):